OfficialPixelBrush/pixix/README.md

 - CD-ROM Drive
 - 22 Megabytes of RAM
 - i386 (for pixix applications)
-- i686 (e.g. Pentium Pro or later, for busybox applications and limine)
+- i686 (e.g. Pentium Pro or later, for busybox applications)

 ### How to run
 Just execute all.sh.
 This'll clone the necessary files into the repo.